On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave

 By using Eq.(\ref{e2}) we can express the spatial density of the H$^{-}$ ions (i.e. the $n^{-}$ factor in Eq.(\ref{e1})) and reduce Eq.(\ref{e1}) to the form

 This formula is used for all current calculations of the absorption coefficient $\alpha_{\nu}$ of the negatively charged ion H$^{-}$.
 In real calculations of $\alpha_{\nu}$ it is always assumed that $p_e = 1$ and $n_{H} = 1$, i.e. such calculations are performed for the unit electron pressure and per one hydrogen atom in unit volume.
 In this study the formula, Eq.(\ref{e3}), is also applied for numerical calculations of the absorption coefficient $\alpha_{\nu}$ of the H$^{-}$ ion.
-As it follows from Eq.(\ref{e3}) in order to determine the coefficient $\alpha_{\nu}$ one needs to evaluate the $k_{\nu}$ and $a_{\nu}$ coefficients.
-The third unknown value, which can be found in Eq.(\ref{e3}), is the ionization potential $\chi_{1}$ of the H$^{-}$ ion(s).
-In reality, the ionization potentials $\chi_1$ of all H$^{-}$ ions are now known to very good numerical accuracy (see, e.g., \cite{Fro2005} and Table I below).
-Therefore, below we restrict ourselves to the analysis of computational formulas used for the $k_{\nu}$ and $a_{\nu}$ coefficients.
+As it follows from Eq.(\ref{e3}) in order to determine the coefficient $\alpha_{\nu}$ one needs to know the bound-free and free-free absorbtion coefficients, i.e. the factors $a_{\nu}$ and $k_{\nu}$, respectively.
+The third unknown value, which can be found in Eq.(\ref{e3}), is the ionization/detachment potential $\chi_{1}$ of the H$^{-}$ ion(s).
+In reality, the ionization potentials $\chi_1$ of all isotope-substituted H$^{-}$ ions are now known to very good numerical accuracy (see, e.g., \cite{Fro2005} and Table I below).

+Below we restrict ourselves to the analysis of computational formulas used for the $a_{\nu}$ and $k_{\nu}$ coefficients.
 Note that the first numerical calculations of the absorption coefficient $\alpha_{\nu}$ with the use of Eq.(\ref{e3}) were performed in \cite{Breen}.
-It is also clear that if the total absorption coefficient $\alpha_{\nu}$ as the function of $r$ in stellar photoshpere is known, then one finds the correspponding optical depth at the frequency $\nu$
+Formally, if the total absorption coefficient $\alpha_{\nu}$ as the function of $r$ in stellar photoshpere is known, then it is possible to determine the optical depth at the frequency $\nu$

-where $r$ is the actual geometrical distance measured from the top of the Solar/stellar photosphere, where $r = \infty$.
+where $r$ is the actual geometrical distance measured from the top of the solar/stellar photosphere, where $r = \infty$.